WTI 2-21: CH-53E Heavy Lift

-U.S. Marine Corps Maj.
-Gary Windt, a KC-130 aircraft commander, assigned to Marine Aerial Refueler Transport Squadron 452, Marine Aircraft Group 49, 4th Marine Aircraft Wing, operates a KC-130T aircraft, during a heavy lift exercise, marking this flight as its final tasking before being transferred to the U.S. Navy, during Weapons and Tactics Instructor (WTI) course 2-21, near Yuma, Ariz., March 31, 2021.
-The WTI course is a seven-week training event hosted by Marine Aviation Weapons and Tactics Squadron One, providing standardized advanced tactical training and certification of unit instructor qualifications to support Marine aviation training and readiness, and assists in developing and employing aviation weapons and tactics.
+A U.S. Marine Corps CH-53E Super Stallion, assigned to Marine Aviation Weapons and Tactics Squadron One (MAWTS-1), executes an air to air refuel, during a heavy lift exercise, in support of Weapons and Tactics Instructor (WTI) course 2-21, near Yuma, Ariz., March 31, 2021.
+The WTI course is a seven-week training event hosted by MAWTS-1, providing standardized advanced tactical training and certification of unit instructor qualifications to support Marine aviation training and readiness, and assists in developing and employing aviation weapons and tactics.
 (U.S. Marine Corps photo by Lance Cpl.
 Camille Polete)

 |Date Taken: